kristjoc/plenaries-in3230-in4230-h25/p1_01-09-2025/sockets/raw_sockets/README.md

-# 2nd Plenary (IN3230/IN4230) - RAW sockets
+# RAW sockets

-In this session, we're going to implement a sender and receiver applications that use RAW sockets to communicate to each other in a chat session.
+In this example, we will implement a sender and receiver applications that use RAW sockets to communicate to each other in a chat session.

 `topo_p2p.py` is the python script that generates the mininet topology.